 Natural or Nature-Based Features (NNBF) refer to those features that define natural coastal landscapes and are either naturally occurring or have been engineered to mimic natural conditions.
 Examples of NNBF include beaches and dunes; vegetated environments such as maritime forests, salt marshes, freshwater wetlands, and seagrass beds; coral and oyster reefs, and barrier islands.
-For this study, three (3) NNBFs that attenuate waves and or slow and store tidal flooding, were considered.
-These included coastal wetlands, beach nourishment and reefs.
+For this study, two (2) NNBFs that attenuate waves and or slow and store tidal flooding, were considered.
+These included living shorelines and reefs.